phpbook-sources/payment/README.md

 /*************************************************
  *
  *  Create Charge
- *  You cannot update card here, only create
+ *  You cannot update charge here, only create
  *
  * ***********************************************/